Surfing Puerto Rico / Everything You Need to Know

 Maria’s

-Fun for the whole family, and then some.
+Fun for the whole family!
 Maria’s tends to be a very crowded spot.
-A long, fast, spread out right, that can connect from the main point clear on through the inside on a good swell.
-Best on a NW swell, with NE trades, and a lower tide.
+It’s a long, fast, spread-out right that can connect from the main point all the way through the inside on a good swell.
+Best on a NW swell with NE trades and a lower tide.

 Piston’s and Dogman’s

-For the adventurous and more experienced surfer, park at Maria’s and take a walk south past the river mouth to explore these breaks which offer some fun hollow lefts and rights over shallow reef.
+For the adventurous and more experienced surfer, park at Maria’s and walk south past the river mouth to explore these breaks, which offer some fun hollow lefts and rights over shallow reefs.

 Tres Palmas

-One of Puerto Rico’s famous big wave spots, this wave is only suitable for experienced big wave chargers.
-Doesn’t start working until it’s double overhead.
+Puerto Rico’s most famous big wave spots, this wave is only suitable for experienced big wave chargers.
+It doesn’t start working until it’s double overhead.
 Know your limits.

 Bridges

 Caters to all levels.
-Located in Aguadilla central, Bridges is known for its playful glassy waves and inevitable crowds.
+Located in Aguadilla central, Bridges is known for its playful, glassy waves and inevitable crowds.
 It’s also known to be a bit polluted as a result of runoff from town.
-But even the filthiest lineup can’t keep a frothing surfer from a rippable sand/reef bottom right-hand point break.
-And that’s what you’ll find here when the swell direction is right (WNW).
+But even the filthiest lineup can’t keep a frothing surfer from a rippable sand/reef right-hand point break, which is what you’ll find here when the swell direction is right (WNW).

 Crash Boat

 Intermediate to advanced surfers.
-A punchy sand bottom right with hollow sections that attracts quite the bodyboarding crew.
+A punchy, sand-bottom right with hollow sections that is popular with the bodyboard crew.

 Wilderness

 Intermediate to advanced surfers.
-A fun rolling right-hand reef-bottom point that can handle large swells.
-Cruisy wave, good for longboarding on your average day.
-There’s a shorter more punchy left-hander over shallow reef to pick off here and there too.
+A fun, rolling right-hand reef point that can handle large swells.
+Wilderness is a cruisy wave that’s good for longboarding on the average day.
+There’s a shorter, punchier left-hander over shallow reef to pick off here and there too.

 Surfers Beach

-Beginner to advanced depending on the day.
-Reef break.
-Consistent break that could be fun and easy-going when shoulder high or smaller.
-Gets punchier and more hollow once head high and bigger.
-Watch out for the urchins and the rips.
+Beginner to advanced, depending on the day.
+This is a consistent reef break that is fun and easy-going when shoulder high or smaller.
+However, it gets punchier and hollower once head-high and bigger.
+Watch out for the urchins and rip currents.

 girl with surfboard on oceanview balcony